alexdiwa/cocobuds/README.md

 ### 5. Identify and describe the software to be used in your App. ###

 Cocobuds is built on Rails using the Ruby programming language.
-We deployed our app on Heroku, and used a number of gems that have assisted in adding functionality to our app.
+We deployed our app on Heroku, and used a number of gems and software that have assisted in adding functionality to our app.

 * [Devise 4.6](https://github.com/plataformatec/devise): User authentication
 * [Faker 1.9](https://github.com/stympy/faker): Generating fake data to seed our database
-* Amazon Web Services - S3: Cloud hosting service for any uploaded images
+* [Amazon Web Services - S3](https://aws.amazon.com/s3): Cloud hosting service for any uploaded images
 * [Stripe 4.16](https://stripe.com/au): Processing secure paymnts
 * [Bootstrap 4.3](https://getbootstrap.com/): Front-end styling
 * [jQuery rails 4.3](https://github.com/rails/jquery-rails): Integrated with bootstrap for some animations